ADJECTIVE DEFINITION AND EXERCISES:

 8. The natural beauty of the landscape took my breath away.

-The landscape’s all features were beautiful.
+The landscape’s features were all beautiful.

-DENOMINAL ADJECTIVES – HOW TO USE THEM:
+DENOMINAL ADJECTIVES: HOW TO USE THEM:

 Denominal adjectives are formed by adding a suffix to a noun to create an adjective that describes a characteristic or quality associated with the noun.